 The major recurring theme of the Laramie series was renewal and rebirth, which may be why every live title sequence included some form of water imagery.
 Water has often been used as a symbol of passage and transition and was therefore important in establishing the show’s identity.
 Nature related imagery was used repeatedly throughout the series to establish time (sunsets, sunrises, changes in seasons), harbinger danger (dust storms) and symbolize anger and passion (fire).

 Laramie explored a number of social issues.
-Among them were adoption, aging, class discrimination, community support of law enforcement, criminality, criminal justice reform, cultural diversity, education, equality, feminism, genocide, gun control, honesty in politics, interracial relationships, justice, juvenile delinquency, maturation, mental health, racism, religious tolerance, the Robin Hood effect, substance abuse and vigilante justice, all of which were heavily laced with the interaction of the seven deadly sins.
+Among them were adoption, aging, class discrimination, community support of law enforcement, criminality, criminal justice reform, cultural diversity, education, equality, feminism, genocide, gun control, honesty in politics, interracial relationships, justice, juvenile delinquency, laws of war, maturation, mental health, racism, religious tolerance, the Robin Hood effect, substance abuse, unlawful military orders and vigilante justice, all of which were heavily laced with the interaction of the seven deadly sins.

 There are a few incongruities in the stories.
 Of course, history does sometimes change a bit in the telling and the viewpoint of the presenter.
 The show also rounded up its own versions of And Then There Were None and The Maltese Falcon.